AnthonyCheetham/naco_ispy/README.md

 This repository contains two main functions:

 1. The automated reduction pipeline.
-This consists of two submodules: a data organiser and a database tool.
+This consists of three submodules: a data organiser, a database tool and a module that scrapes information from the headers of files (for making summary files and checking that a sequence is consistent and ready to process).

 2. The real-time analysis code.
 This is an infinite loop that you can run on the offline machine at Paranal, and it will plot important information about the data as it arrives.